 Following a low FODMAP diet can be challenging when determining portion sizes, which foods to choose, and which foods to avoid.
-There are some great tools such as the Monash University Low FODMAP app and the Fig app (in beta) and browser extension to help you determine what is and is not low FODMAP.
-However, what about the foods and ingredients are untested for FODMAPs?
+There are some great tools such as the Monash University Low FODMAP app and the Fig app to help you determine what is and is not low FODMAP.
+However, what about the foods and ingredients that are untested for FODMAPs?
 How do you determine if these are safe?
 Let’s dive in a bit deeper.

 If you are following a low FODMAP diet, I’m sure you have experienced the annoyance of looking in your pantry for a snack and realizing that everything you have is either high FODMAP or has untested ingredients.
 How frustrating!
 You avoid the foods that are known to be high FODMAP, but what about the foods that are untested or you are unsure about?
 Is it safe to include those?